rbpatt2019/ToDonePy/README.rst

         to done 'Write my abstract'

-Under the hood, ``to done`` creates a temp file, then performs a string match to each line of your ``TODO.csv``.
+Under the hood, ``to done`` creates a temp file, then performs a string match to each line of your ``TODO.tsv``.
 If ''task'' is not in a line, that line is written to the temp file.
 If ''task'' is in a line, that line is skipped.
 This way, the temp file ends up containing only those tasks that aren't completed.
-Once every line is checked, the temp file replaces ``TODO.csv`` with its contents.
+Once every line is checked, the temp file replaces ``TODO.tsv`` with its contents.
 Task deleted!

 ..
 Warning:: If two different tasks contain the same text, they will both be deleted!

 Known Bugs
 ----------
 - Test fails when called with ``--edit`` as ``result.output == 1``, likely teh result of a hung editor.
+- There is a noticeable lag when calling ``to doing``.
+Likely the result of reading from a file, to ``pd.DataFrame``, and then back to a file.

 Recent Changes
 --------------